I am continually shocked, yes struck down dumbfounded, at the number of dancers who don’t record their training.

 When you record your training and watch your movement as soon as possible post-training you help to strengthen body memory.
 That is our bodies are capable of storing memories of an event within our bodies, not just within our brains.
 New movements are like short-term memory – they elude us quickly but with repetition, we can tweak and perfect these movements while adding them to our long-term repertoire.

-Imagine every time you drove a car, you drove in a different way – from the passenger seat, the back seat, the opposite side of the road, backward… you would overall get better at driving yes, but accidents would happen more often and few people would truly perfect the skill of driving.
+Imagine every time you drove a car, you drove in a different way; from the passenger seat, the back seat, the opposite side of the road, backward… you would, overall, get better at driving yes, but accidents would happen more often and few people would truly perfect the skill of driving an automobile.

 The repetition of life is what we build our skills upon and bad habits can creep in quickly and often without notice.

 There are some serious positives that come out of recording and watching your movement:

-I’ve had countless times that I have stopped dancing mid-freestyle because I feel I had ‘messed up’ too many times to make worthy the continuation of the dance.
-Then later, as I’m reviewing my footage, I find myself totally engrossed in that very same movement I thought was garbage, wishing I had continued… this revelation was not only a confidence builder but it trains you to press through regardless of the situation – to never give up and recognize that every moment counts!
-You are only one perspective of infinate angles.
+I’ve had countless times where I have stopped dancing mid-freestyle because I felt I had ‘messed up’ too many times to make worthy the continuation of the dance.
+Then later, as I’m reviewing my footage, I find myself totally engrossed in that very same movement I thought was garbage, wishing I had continued.
+This revelation was not only a confidence builder but it trains you to press through, regardless of the situation – to never give up and recognize that every moment counts!
+You are only one perspective of infinite angles.

 When we learn a new movement, it is often not our best work.
 Our shapes, lines, and transitions require tweaking, adjusting, and perfecting.
 Beyond nailing a specific shape we need to learn transitions into and out of that movement and define how we want to present that movement to others.
 We need to illuminate and round out those shady corners, refine, and make the movements our own.

-Just as we evolve as people we evolve as dancers.
+Just as we evolve as people, we evolve as dancers.
 We become more flexible, more skilled and our movements naturally adjust.
-These movements require monitoring and fine-tuning.
+These movements require consistant monitoring and fine-tuning.